bhsw/concurrent-ws/README.md

-# concurrent-websockets
+# concurrent-ws

 An implementation of WebSockets ([RFC 6455](https://datatracker.ietf.org/doc/html/rfc6455)) for Swift 5.5 and above, featuring an API based on Swift Concurrency (tasks and async/await).
 The minimum supported platforms are macOS 10.15+ (Catalina) and iOS 15+.

-**IMPORTANT**: This software should be considered alpha-quality at this time.
-Tests are still being added, and the API is subject to change at any time.
+**IMPORTANT**: This software should be considered alpha-quality at this time, as the API is subject to change at any time.

 ## Features